anaustinbeing/stackoverflow-qn-scraper/README.md

 ## stackoverflow-qn-scraper
-Scrapes questions from SO based on tag and search criteria.
+Scrapes questions from [Stack Overflow](https://stackoverflow.com) based on tag and search criteria.

 *Now let's search all questions in SO programmatically*.
 All you need is to run the code, give input parameters and that's it.